Decision-making with Speculative Opponent Models: Evaluation results

-To investigate whether the OMA and CDC can increase the computation complexity in our method, {we provide the computational cost between different algorithms.} We gather the number of floating-point operations (FLOPS) of a single inference and the number of parameters for each method.
+{Intuitively speaking, training the speculative opponent model with local information seems more complicated and may need more data.} To investigate whether the OMA and CDC can increase the computation complexity in our method, {we provide the computational cost between different algorithms.} We gather the number of floating-point operations (FLOPS) of a single inference and the number of parameters for each method.
 Table \ref{T3} shows the computation complexity of different algorithms.
 It shows that DOMAC has the comparable model volume and computational complexity as MAAC.